jackson0720/TopskyHotelManagementSystem/README.en.md

 **Effective immediately, version numbers will follow the format x.x.x.x.
 First digit: program version, second: framework version, third: major updates, fourth: bug fixes.
 For example, version 2.0 on .NET 8 is 2.8.0.0.
 On .NET 9, it will be 2.9.0.0, and so on.**

+**Effective immediately, this project officially enters the maintenance phase and will no longer incorporate any new features.
+Simultaneously, we are pleased to announce the commencement of mobile development for the TopSkyHotelManagementSystem.
+The repository address is: [TopSkyHotelManagementSystem-MAUI](https://gitee.com/java-and-net/topsky-hotel-management-system-maui).
+This project is being developed using .NET 8's MAUI framework, with initial development focused exclusively on the Android platform.
+Expansion to other platforms is not currently feasible.**

 # :pray: Open Source Projects Referenced:

 1. ##### Fody—Packs all dlls into an exe application.
 [Fody, MIT License](https://github.com/Fody/Fody)